Zurdoc8/regex-tutorial/gist-template.md

 - I like cats, but not wolves.
 - I like cats, but not lions.
 ### Character Classes
+A character class defines a set of characters that help distinguish between letters and digits.

+- "."
+The period or dot matches any single character except line terminators, however, inside a character class it just matches a literal dot.
+- \d Matches any digit [0-9]
+- \D Matches any character that is NOT a digit [^0-9]
+- \w Matches any alphanumeric character from the alphabet (including the underscore "_"); [A-Za-z0-9 _]
+- \W Matches any character that is NOT an alphanumeric character [A-Za-z0-9_]
+- \s Matches a single white space character including _space, tab, form feed, line code and other Unicode spaces_ [ ]
+- \S Matches a single character other than a white space. [^ ]
+- \ Indicates that the character following the backspace should be treated specially (like the examples seen above), or that it needs to be "escaped"

+Just like the examples above there are other character classes that you can use to create regEx.
 ### Flags

 ### Grouping and Capturing